vibeus/vibe-website/content/blog/projects-from-start-to-finish-with-vibe/index.md

 isfeatured: false
 tags: ["Vibe Smartboard"]
 draft: false
-description: Project management is more collaborative and engaging with Vibe
+description: Project management is more collaborative and engaging with a Vibe interactive whiteboard.
 blogHeroMask: 0
 ---